Has anyone ever asked you if you have ADHD? Maybe you’ve even wondered if you show the signs of adult ADHD.

 Has your behaviour existed since childhood?

-Adults who think they may have ADHD should think back to their childhood behaviour.
+Adults who are noticing potential signs of adult ADHD should reflect on their childhood behaviour.
 It may be helpful to speak to their parents or think back to childhood to see if there have been ongoing difficulties.

 ADHD is very often passed down from parents to their kids.
 Some studies say 75% of your odds for the condition are attributed to genetics.
 Don’t be surprised if you think back and realise maybe one of your parents had ADHD, too.
 Your doctor might even ask if ADHD runs in your family.

-People who think ADHD may be having a negative impact on their life should speak to their GP, who can refer them to an appropriate service, such as a community mental health service.
-However, waiting times for referrals can currently be very long.
+People who think ADHD may be harming their life should speak to their GP, who can refer them to an appropriate service, such as a community mental health service.
+However, waiting times for referrals in Ireland can be very long.
 Private assessments are also available.

 Moving on after an ADHD diagnosis

-If you're finding out later in life that you've had ADHD all along, you might feel like you've missed out or made mistakes you might have avoided.
-Therapy can help you sort through your feelings -- the relief and the regrets.
+If you’re finding out later in life that you’ve had ADHD all along, you might feel like you’ve missed out or made mistakes you might have avoided.
+Therapy can help you sort through your feelings — the relief and the regrets.
+An ADHD diagnosis with BetterCare includes four follow-up sessions of therapy